Gaussian mode coupling of spectrally broadband photons from bulk spontaneous parametric down-conversion: A spatial-spectral mode analysis of fiber coupling: Results

 Because the effective interaction length is reduced, we redefine the focusing parameter as

 where $\sqrt{2\pi}\sigma$ corresponds to the effective crystal length obtained from the area under $\chi^{(2)}(z)$, which yields $\sqrt{2\pi}\sigma$ rather than $L$ for the case of $\chi^{(2)}=1$.
-We choose $\sigma=L/4$, which yields $P>0.99$ for very loose focusing ($\xi_\mathrm{s}=\xi_\mathrm{p}=0.006$), approximating the plane-wave limit.
+We choose $\sigma=L/4$, which yields $\mathcal{P}>0.99$ for very loose focusing ($\xi_\mathrm{s}=\xi_\mathrm{p}=0.006$), approximating the plane-wave limit.

 We then analyze the trade-off between relative brightness $B$ and heralding efficiency $H$ by optimizing $H$ over $\xi_\mathrm{p}$ and $\xi_\mathrm{s}$ at fixed $B$ (the third optimization strategy introduced above).
 For a direct comparison of the two types of poling, $B$ is normalized to the maximum pair-collection probability of the PPNLC case.
-The resulting trade-offs are shown in Fig.~\ref{fig:apktp}b, where solid and dashed blue curves correspond to APNLC and PPNLC, respectively.
+The resulting trade-offs are shown in Fig.~\ref{fig:apktp}\,(right), where solid and dashed blue curves correspond to APNLC and PPNLC, respectively.
 While both configurations achieve the same maximal brightness, the APNLC exhibits a slightly less favorable trade-off at intermediate focusing, whereas the performance coincides in the limits of loose and tight focusing.
+We calculated the spectral similarity, following the same procedure as in Fig.\,\ref{fig:spectrum_Cp_Overlap}, using the focusing parameters obtained from the optimization of $H$ shown in Fig.\,\ref{fig:apktp}.
+We find that the APNLC case exhibits higher spectral distinguishability than the PPNLC case supporting the claim that the trade-off is originated due to the the spatial-spectral coupling.

 Figure~\ref{fig:apktp}a illustrates the spectral broadening and asymmetry induced by tighter focusing.
 As in the periodically poled case, the maximum peak spectral density occurs near $\xi_\mathrm{s}=\xi_\mathrm{p}\approx2.84$, confirming the consistency of the rescaled focusing parameter.
-Deviations from a Gaussian spectral profile lead to a reduction in spectral purity, shown by the orange curve in Fig.~\ref{fig:apktp}b.
+Deviations from a Gaussian spectral profile lead to a reduction in spectral purity, shown by the orange curve in Fig.~\ref{fig:apktp}\,(left).
 The purity drops rapidly for $B\gtrsim0.42$, corresponding to $\xi_\mathrm{s}\gtrsim1.4$.